Need a quick checklist or an in-depth structure for your marketing strategy?

 The 4Ps of Marketing, often known as the ‘marketing mix’, is a mental model that describes product, price, place and promotion as four key pillars of a marketing strategy.

 First published in the 1960s, this model continues to be influential in marketing management and strategy.
-It has been critiqued and variations proposed to include the addition of process, people, and physical evidence
+It has been critiqued and variations proposed to include the addition of process, people, and physical evidence.
+Others have also suggested alternatives such as the 4Cs of Consumer, Cost, Convenience, and Communication to shift to a customer-centric approach.
+Nevertheless, it remains a useful framework to consider some key questions about your marketing campaign.

 - Consider your product value proposition